Parabolic Conjugation and Commuting Varieties

 of $n$ rows and $p$ columns.
 Define $\widehat{I}_{p,n}(x)$ to be the ideal generated by all commutativity relations and by the relation that the composition of $x$ vertical maps equals zero.
 Further, define $\widehat{\A}(p,x)_n:= K\widehat{\Q}_{p,n}/\widehat{I}_{p,n}(x)$.
 Representations are given as tuples $(M_{k,l})_{1\leq k\leq n, 1\leq l\leq p}$ together with maps $\alpha_{k,l}: M_{k,l}\rightarrow M_{k,l+1}$ and $\beta_{k,l}: M_{k,l}\rightarrow M_{k+1,l}$ fulfilling $ \beta_{k,l+1} \circ \alpha_{k,l}= \alpha_{k+1,l} \circ \beta_{k,l}$.
 If $x=n$, then define $\widehat{\A}(p)_n:=\widehat{\A}(p,x)_n$ and $\widehat{I}_{p,n}:=\widehat{I}_{p,n}(x)$.

 We decide representation-finiteness concretely for $\A(p,x)$ below.
 In case the universal covering algebra is locally representation-finite, the algebra $\A(p,x)$ is representation-finite, as well \cite{Ga3}.
-If the covering algebra is representation-infinite, then $\A(p,x)$ is as well representation-finite via the functor $F_{\lambda}$.
-Note that the following result has been stated in \cite{GLS}, we include it for completeness in all detail.
+If the covering algebra is representation-infinite, then $\A(p,x)$ is representation-infinite as well via the functor $F_{\lambda}$.
+Note that the following result has been stated in \cite{GLS}, we include it with a detailed proof for completeness.

 \begin{proposition} The algebra $\A(p,x)$ is representation-finite if and only if $p=1$ or $x=1$ or $(p,x)\in\{(2,2), (2,3), (3,2)\}$.